Similar packages

 Calves:

-Not authorized for use in animals producing milk for human consumption.
+Milk: Not authorised for use in animals producing milk for human consumption.

 Sheep: